-PTER 8.

-SEES of INTAKE POSITION
+CHAPTER 9.
+TYPES of INTAKE POSITION

-- we are two types of intake position;
+There are two types of intake position;

-- Head Transmission Lines

-- Transmission Lines
+- 1.Over-Head Transmission Lines - 2.Underground Transmission Lines

+9.1.
 Over-Head Transmission Lines

-which are coming from pillar, to the "T Point", and, the lines will be gotten into the box metering units.
+The metal is put ( $\sim$ ) on to building, which is near to the transmission lines.
+We connect the lines, which are coming from pillar, to the "T Point", and, the lines will be gotten into the box of the metering units.